pmchrist/Capsule_Climate/notes.md

 # Current Questions:
 1) What is LIS in results visualization?
 2) What is the appropriate horizon for the simulation?
 How to choose it?

+3) When we change size of simulation, or some parameters are increased alone it produces very strange results some times.
+How were initial parameters chosen?
+Should just a recalibration solve this?
+4) How should we implement features and perform tests?
+For example should I first integrate sustainability in job market or first should I integrate everything for the opinion dynamics and perform experiments with it alone?

 # Answered Questions: